Should a man pay for dinner? Short answer: Yes. Yes! YES, pay!

 James Michael Sama

-Before we all get our backs up, let’s examine my reasoning.
+Before we all get our feminist backs up, let’s examine my reasoning.

-Never mind the fact that, according to a match.com survey, 65% of women spend at least $50 prepping for a date—hair, nails, makeup, new dress.
-Men might think we don’t have to do that.
-You’re right.
-But … aside from the fact that you don’t want us showing up like we’ve been in a jungle for months …
+But … aside from the fact that they don’t want us showing up like we’ve been in a jungle for months …

-But if the man isn’t traditional and/or the woman isn’t sincerely appreciative, then he may feel taken for granted or taken advantage of.
-Not cool, ladies.
+If the man isn’t traditional and/or the woman isn’t sincerely appreciative, then he may feel taken for granted or taken advantage of.

 My recommendation is to figure out if your values match before you date with casual chitchat about modern vs. traditional values and what that means to each of you.